github/docs/content/osmand/widgets/action-widgets.md

 When the 'Take a photo' option is selected, the user can take a picture. <br>

 All audio, video files and photos will be in the {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.shared_string_my_places %} → tab {% data variables.android-values.notes %} . <br>
-User can sort them by type/data, share and delete them. <br>
+User can sort files by type/data, share and delete them. <br>

 ## Tracker widget